shaysugg/Notes/iOS-study/CoreData/Self study CoreData.md

 let note = Note(context: tmpContext)
 ```
 If we save **child context** then the object going to be saved also on the **parent context**.
-However no matter if we save the parent context changes or not the object is not going to be saved.
+However no matter if we save the parent context changes or not, the object is not going to be saved.
 ```Swift
 try! tmpContext.save() // note is saved here try! viewContext.save() // note is not saved